benjamin-manning/website_benjaminmanning.io/content/project/microbiome/index.md

 ---
 # title: Predicting Microorganisms from Human Biomes
-summary: Predicting Microorganisms from Human Biomes
+summary: Predicting Microorganisms from Human Biomes.
+2021.
 # summary: Project predicting the relative abundancies of bacteria from human microbiomes in mice from Ulcerative Colitis patients
 tags:
 - Completed